What’s a Renewable Energy Park?

 When will construction start?

 Once the design reports have been approved, construction will start on a rolling basis.
-Construction on the Renewable Energy Parks is expected to start in the first half of 2023.
+Construction on the Renewable Energy Parks is expected to start in 2023.

 Will renewable energy lead to lower power prices?